-Every session needs to have a purpose.
-Yet does this purpose have to just be VO2 Max or lactate threshold training.
+Every session needs to have a purpose, but does this purpose have to be VO2 Max or lactate threshold training?
 Can it be to just have fun?

 You may have heard it said before that every run you go on needs to have a specific purpose or otherwise it’s just ‘junk miles’.

 Junk miles is a horrible term and does a disservice to the beauty of running a mile, whatever pace or reason you’re running.

 Many feel that every run should have a specific purpose though.
 Each outing should target an energy system.
 This is a run for your VO2 Max, this one is for lactate threshold and this slower one is to improve aerobic capacity.